nitin2953/kalc.tools/src/site/blog/bookmarklets.md

 - Get you IP Address.

 ## How to create a bookmarklet
 Bookmarklets are fairly easy to create if you know how JavaScript code works.
-But if you are just a normal web surfer, you can create a bookmarklet by following these steps:{# refer to this guide [kalc.tools/resources/guides/bookmakrlets] #}
+But if you are just a normal user, you can also create a bookmarklet by following these steps:{# refer to this guide [kalc.tools/resources/guides/bookmakrlets] #}

 ### First lets see how a bookmarklet looks like
 A bookmarklet can be as simple as `javascript:alert(document.url)` or as complex as below.